 Stainless steel laser marking has become increasingly important in industries such as aerospace and automotive, as well as during the production of medical devices where the authentication and traceability of individual parts and devices are critical.

 Stainless steel laser marking engraves codes on parts and products at the high speeds required by industrial production.
-Many are capable of engraving up to 900 marks per minute.
-The lasers are also capable of directing their beams to mark targets as they move among production lines, supporting higher productivity.
-The process creates permanent codes that ensure identification is possible throughout the life of the product.
+Many are capable of marking at speeds up to 900 meters per minute.
+Laser beams are directed to mark products and parts as they move along production lines, supporting higher productivity.
+The process creates permanent codes that ensure identification is possible throughout the product lifecycle.

-Laser marking is the only coding technology that will successfully permanently mark stainless steel.
-Companies that have used inkjet and thermal transfer codes have found that those codes are quickly erased.
-As the ability to trace parts and products has become increasingly necessary to companies, the permanence has increased in importance.
+Laser marking is the only coding technology that successfully marks stainless steel permanently since inkjet and thermal transfer codes may fade or wear off during production, shipping or use.
+As the ability to trace parts and products has become increasingly necessary to companies, permanence has increased in importance.

 New Equipment Sales:

 “Aerospace requires 99% of parts to be marked, which was previously done by hand stamping.
 A Videojet system has saved a great deal of time in the marking process.”

 – IT Director, Small Business Aerospace Company